 ORCID supports many types of “works” from the traditional article to art works or even dance performances to datasets and more.

-Funders and publishers are getting on board as well.
+A growing number of funders and publishers are requiring ORCiDs on applications and submissions.
 The next time you submit a manuscript, you may be asked for your ORCID identifier.
 Be prepared instead of having “one more thing to do” when you want to publish.

 How Can I Sign Up for an ORCID iD

 Setting up your ORCID record is very easy and takes less than a minute.
 You can create a new account or use a Google or Facebook account.
-You can also build out your ORCID record using systems you may have already set up – Google Scholar or Researcher ID – or by using existing systems like Scopus’ author ID or CrossRef
+You can also build out your ORCID record using systems you may have already set up – Google Scholar or Researcher ID – or by using existing systems like Scopus’ author ID or CrossRef.
+Your librarian can help you create a robust and integrated profile.
+Here's the list of information that is recommended you include on your profile.